Jdrew001/Project_files/README.md

 git push origin master

 ---------
-TO get what we did, then do git pull
+TO get what we did
+ git pull origin master